hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-28

+My approach to incremental development requires the ability and willingness to keep evolving the language over time.
+I'm not working towards a big 1.0 release, after which the language will be "stable", with few or no breaking changes ever again.
+Maybe that will happen one day.
+But currently, it's not part of the plan.

+And I don't think that's a bad thing.
+I think a programming language is too big of a target to be "stable" indefinitely.
+And lots of languages acknowledge that;
+with gated feature, unstable flags, editions, or 2.0 releases.

+I would like to embrace breaking changes in Caterpillar.
+Treat them not as something to be avoided, but as an inevitable part of the process, that the language and tooling are designed to make painless.
+There should be no need for a big 1.0 release, and then another big, and very painful, 2.0 some time after.

 ## 2024-05-27

 People have told me, in the context of other projects, that I have to take into